Wine Tasting Tips to Sip Like a Sommelier

 If you’re thinking of treating your friends or family to a wine country tours vacation, consider The Wine Stay as your shot at an unforgettable wine experience.

-Keep these tips in mind as you Immerse yourself in the tranquility of the Wine Country with luxurious vacation rentals in Healdsburg, CA. Apart from visiting 3–4 wineries, our tour also includes a personal sommelier who will answer all your questions and elevate your experience!
+Keep these wine tasting tips in mind as you immerse yourself in the tranquility of the Wine Country with luxurious vacation rentals in Healdsburg, CA. Apart from visiting 3–4 wineries, our tour also includes a personal sommelier who will answer all your questions and elevate your experience!

 Get in touch with us for more information about our vacation homes.